Skip to content

 String Formatting

-sfmt(s, "%s said hello to %s.\n", "Bob", "Sally");
+char* s = sfmake("%s said hello to %s.\n", "Bob", "Sally");

-printf("%s, s"); // Prints: "Bob said hello to Sally."
+printf("%s", s); // Prints: "Bob said hello to Sally."

 String Manipulation